Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Enhancement

-A key challenge in the non-compression setting arises during the snapshot stage: unlike compressed gradients, transferring raw gradients without compression from GPU to CPU introduces heavier data movement and increases the likelihood of blocking.
-To accelerate such large-scale snapshotting, we aim to design a fine-grained strategy that better overlaps gradient transmission with training.
+\textbf{Snapshotting issue.} A key challenge in the non-compression setting arises during the snapshot phase: transferring uncompressed raw gradients from GPU to CPU introduces significantly heavier data movement compared to their compressed counterparts.
+This increased data traffic intensifies resource contention for GPU and I/O bandwidth, directly competing with training computation and substantially raising the risk of training stalls.

+To quantify the impact of bandwidth contention, we measure the iteration time with and without snapshotting of uncompressed gradients, following the experimental setup in \S\ref{subsec:observations}.
+As shown in Figure~\ref{fig:snapshot_issue}, snapshotting uncompressed gradients increases the iteration time by 12.3\%, 16.7\%, 13.1\%, and 17.4\% for BERT-B, BERT-L, GPT-S, and GPT-L, respectively.
+In contrast, snapshotting compressed gradients incurs only a 2.4\%–3.1\% overhead.
+This substantial performance gap highlights the need for optimized overlap mechanisms to mitigate training stalls.
+To accelerate large-scale snapshotting without compression, we need to design a fine-grained, layer-wise gradient reuse strategy that better overlaps gradient transmission with ongoing training.

+\textbf{Persistence issue.} Although the layer-wise gradient reuse strategy mitigates the snapshotting overhead, a critical issue remains in the persistence phase when gradients are not compressed.
+The batched persistence strategy introduced in \S\ref{subsec:LowDiff-b} accumulates small compressed updates before writing them to storage, which is effective when updates are sparse and compact.
+However, without compression, differential checkpoints are substantially larger, and simply applying the same batching mechanism still demands write throughput that can easily saturate available storage bandwidth.

+To quantify the persistence overhead, we measure the time required to write a batched gradient checkpoint with and without compression, using the same setup as in \S\ref{subsec:observations} and a fixed batching size of $BS=2$ (the optimal value in Table \ref{tab:batchingandfreq}).
+As shown in Figure~\ref{fig:persist_issue}, persisting uncompressed batched gradients requires 5.51$\times$, 4.41$\times$, 5.14$\times$, and 4.48$\times$ the iteration time for BERT-B, BERT-L, GPT-S, and GPT-L, respectively, incurring significant overhead over \sysname's persisting compressed batches (\S\ref{subsec:LowDiff-b}), which can be fully overlapped within a single iteration.
+Consequently, the volume of uncompressed data becomes the primary bottleneck for persistence and we need to re-design \sysname's batching strategy to reduce the amount of data written per batch.